 In spite of all the turbulence in our lives, or perhaps because of it, traditional fairs and festivals remain especially popular.
 Other ventures that compete for your "leisure" time have struggled in recent years, but somehow the old standbys stand as strong as ever.
 They adapt, but remain essentially the same summer after summer, offering things your parents didn't want you to miss, and things you won't let your kids miss.
 In these cases, it is fortunate that the more things change, the more things stay the same.

-Warren County Farmers' Fair celebrates it's seventy-sixth year in 2013.
-The event is one of the remaining agricultural fairs in New Jersey, but has added a few interesting twists.
-Twelve years ago, in 2001, the fair directors realized that, since several balloon pilots lived close by, it would be relatively simple to include the spectacle of hot air balloons launching from the fairgrounds.
-The balloon festival has since become an integral part of the Farmer's Fair, and will include at least thirty-five balloons this summer.
+Warren County Farmers’ Fair is one of the remaining agricultural fairs in New Jersey, but has added a few interesting twists.
+In 2001, the fair directors realized that, since several balloon pilots lived close by, it would be relatively simple to include the spectacle of hot air balloons launching from the fairgrounds.
+The balloon festival has since become an integral part of the Farmer's Fair.

 Other additions to the fair over the years have been the popular power events.
 Just about every night in the Main Arena you can find a vehicle of some sort revving up and getting muddy, crunched or maxed out.
 The Warren County Farmers' Fair and Hot Air Balloon Festival also remains economical, which is ultra important for families these days.
-Some freebies for fairgoers include Lawnmower Races in the Main Arena on Sunday afternoon and a Kids' Corra—where small children will be entertained for hours, for free.
+Some freebies for fairgoers include Lawnmower Races in the Main Arena on Sunday afternoon and a Kids' Corral—where small children will be entertained for hours, for free.
 In addition, parking remains free and children twelve and younger on weekdays, before 4pm, are admitted free.
-Other additions through the years have been the Traditional Arts Expo, in it's thirteenth year, and Ryan Pelton, Elvis Impersonator, who will return for the third year.
+Other additions through the years have been the Traditional Arts Expo and weekend concerts.

 In the Bicycle Balloon Race, pilots donate balloon rides to bikers, who strap their bicycles to the outside of the basket.
 Each team takes off with map in hand of the boundary line they must cross over before the pilot can set down and let the biker out.
 The biker then races back to the fairgrounds.
 The team that launches and then returns to the fairgrounds in the shortest amount of time wins.
 Biker registration fees are donated in their entirety to the ADM Foundation.